Flash Recovery Area

 - For RAC the location of Flash Recovery Area must be on a cluster file system, ASM or a shared directory configured through NFS.
 The location and disk quota must be the same on all instances.

-Oracle 10g has a new dynamic performance view for monitoring the recovery area:
+Oracle has a dynamic performance view for monitoring the recovery area:

 desc v$recovery_file_dest